 - Based on configuration for the specific S-NSSAI and DNN for BH PDU Session to serve emergency PDU Sessions, the BH PLMN/SNPN and the MWAB attempt to guarantee the resources of the BH PDU session(s) to serve emergency PDU Session in the BH PLMN/SNPN so that they are not be released when MWAB is serving the emergency services.

-NOTE: If the MWAB is configured to support emergency services for the UE, it is assumed that the MWAB Broadcasted PLMN/SNPN and BH PLMN/SNPN are in the same country.
+NOTE: If the MWAB is configured to support emergency services for the UE, it is assumed that the MWAB Broadcasted PLMN/SNPN, BH PLMN/SNPN and MWAB-UE HPLMN which is considered when the MWAB-UE is roaming are in the same country.
+The OAM in the Broadcasted PLMN/SNPN determines the configuration related to emergency service by considering the BH PLMN/SNPN ID and/or MWAB-UE HPLMN ID provided by MWAB-gNB.
+The MWAB-gNB requests the BH PLMN/SNPN ID and/or MWAB-UE HPLMN ID from the MWAB-UE via the implementation based internal communication between the MWAB-gNB and the MWAB-UE.